TurboVNC/turbovnc/BUILDING.md

 ### All Systems

 - [CMake](http://www.cmake.org) v2.8.12 or later
+  * CMake 3.12 or later is required if it is desirable or necessary to use Python 3 to run the simple web server for noVNC (part of the TurboVNC Server.)

 - libjpeg-turbo SDK v1.2 or later
   * The libjpeg-turbo SDK binary packages can be downloaded from the "Files"